rawda-developer/Blogry/README.md

 ---

 <p align="center"> This project is a blogging website built using the MERN Stack and Tailwindcss.
 It has 4 pages to display home, about, and a list of articles.
+The user can add upvotes and comments to the articles.
 For styling purposes, I used daisyUI which is a component library for Tailwind css.
     <br>

 </p>